RadicalLedger/zedeid-platform-docs/docs/markdown-cheat-sheet.md

 # Markdown Cheat Sheet

-> Visit [Markdown Cheetsheet](https://www.markdownguide.org/cheat-sheet/) or check this file in your Code Editor for syntax
+> This is intend to use from your code editor.
+Visit [Markdown Cheetsheet](https://www.markdownguide.org/cheat-sheet/) to check the syntax on a browser

 Thanks for visiting [The Markdown Guide](https://www.markdownguide.org)!